teohxuen/website/content/report/final_report.md

 ## 5. System Architecture

-In this section, the summarised power, electrical and connector architectures provide a big picture of the system.
-This aims to provide a holistic understanding of how the system is structured before delving into the detailed design of the PMB.
+This section presents the summarised power, electrical and connector architectures to provide a high-level overview of the systems.
 Subsequent sections will explain how the design choices support the overall project goals.

 ![Summarised Power Architecture of PMB](powerarch.png)
 ##### Figure 11: Summarised Power Architecture of PMB